rush2di/Weather-App/README.md

 ### To try it out locally
 1. clone this repo
 2. open your command line
-3. npm install to init all dependencies
+3. npm install to install all dependencies
 4. type gulp watch to start the local server
 5. visit localhost:8000